qtlHD/qtlHD/doc/input/mapping_inputs.md

 This allows phenotype measurements to be split out according to other parameters.

 An example of a phenotype reader can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_phenotype.qtab).
 Reader and writer are [here](https://github.com/pjotrp/qtlHD/tree/master/src/D/qtl/plugins/qtab).
+Note that qtab phenotype is only partially implemented in qtlHD.

 # Manifest section